zahid5120/plant_leaf_disease_detection/README.md

 Integration with weather APIs enables the system to provide up-to-the-minute weather forecasts and conditions relevant to agricultural spraying activities.
 This feature empowers users to make informed decisions regarding spraying schedules, ensuring optimal effectiveness while minimizing environmental impact.

 # Virtual Consultation with a Doctor
-To further enhance the system's utility, it offers virtual consultation services with experienced professionals in agricultural and plant health management.
-Users can seek expert guidance, receive personalized recommendations, and address concerns related to plant health and disease management.
+To further enhance the system's utility, it offers virtual consultation services with a virtual doctor specialized in agricultural and plant health management.
+Users can interact with the virtual doctor to seek expert guidance, receive personalized recommendations, and address concerns related to plant health and disease management.
+The virtual doctor is equipped with natural language processing capabilities, enabling it to understand and respond to user queries in any language.
+This feature facilitates seamless communication and ensures accessibility for users worldwide, enhancing the system's effectiveness in supporting agricultural practices.

 # Key Components
 Machine Learning Algorithms: The backbone of the system's disease detection capability, leveraging cutting-edge CNNs trained on extensive datasets to achieve high accuracy in disease identification.